JurijsNazarovs/panel_me_ode/README.md

 }
 ```

-To run the `main.py` file, you need to download [data generation repository](https://github.com/JurijsNazarovs/data_generators), and either
+To run the `main.py` file, you need to download [data generator repository](https://github.com/JurijsNazarovs/data_generators), and either
-* keep it in separate directory up-level from the ME-NODE repository or
+* keep it in a separate directory up-level from the ME-NODE repository or
 * put it in the same directory as ME-NODE repository.

 Note: the access to the data genration repository is handled in [lib/parse_datasets.py](lib/parse_datasets.py) with `sys.path.append`.